Radiative generation of chiral vector operators in $b\to s \nu\bar{\nu}$ transition: Introduction

 \section{Introduction}

 Direct searches for new particles at the LHC have so far yielded null results, placing stringent constraints on physics beyond the Standard Model (SM).
-In contrast, indirect probes in the flavor sector exhibit persistent tensions.
-The flavor-changing neutral current (FCNC) transition $b \to s \nu \bar{\nu}$ has recently emerged as a key area of interest.
-The Belle II collaboration reported the first evidence for $B^+ \to K^+ \nu \bar{\nu}$ with a branching fraction of $\mathcal{B}_{\text{exp}} = (2.3 \pm 0.7) \times 10^{-5}$~\cite{Belle-II:2023esi}, exceeding the SM prediction of $(4.44 \pm 0.30) \times 10^{-6}$~\cite{Becirevic:2023aov} by $2.7\sigma$.
+In contrast, indirect probes in the flavor sector exhibit persistent tensions, most notably in the flavor-changing neutral current (FCNC) transition $b \to s \nu \bar{\nu}$.
+The Belle II collaboration recently reported the first evidence for $B^+ \to K^+ \nu \bar{\nu}$ with a branching fraction of $\mathcal{B}_{\text{exp}} = (2.3 \pm 0.7) \times 10^{-5}$~\cite{Belle-II:2023esi}, exceeding the SM prediction of $(4.44 \pm 0.30) \times 10^{-6}$~\cite{Becirevic:2023aov} by $2.7\sigma$.
 This quark-level transition also governs the neutral mode $B^0 \to K^{*0} \nu \bar{\nu}$, where the current experimental upper limit of $1.8 \times 10^{-5}$~\cite{Belle:2017oht} lies roughly a factor of two above the SM expectation of $(9.47 \pm 1.40) \times 10^{-6}$~\cite{Becirevic:2023aov}.